 Microbreweries require specific designs when it comes to utilities.
 These features must meet local requirements, as well as the requirements of your brewing equipment.
 Check with the local building ordinance department and the manufacturer of your equipment to ensure your utility plans line up with the requirements.
 If you choose an existing building, the microbrewery may require a costly overhaul of the water, drainage, electrical and venting systems.
 If you opt for a custom-built steel building, these systems can go into the building to meet the specifications from the beginning.

-Water is an essential component in the brewing process.
+Water is an essential component of the brewing process.
 Your microbrewery needs high pressure from the main water supply to accommodate the demands.
 The flow needs to be such that you get a uniform flow into your brewing system without pressure fluctuations with water use in other areas of the building.
 You may need a filtering system to make city water suitable for your production.
 Plan for water access in kegging and bottling areas if you plan to handle those tasks in house.

 Reliable electrical service is another essential element in building a microbrewery.
 Brewing equipment may vary in terms of electrical requirements.
 Work with the manufacturer of your brewery equipment to ensure your building’s electrical system can handle the demands of the equipment.